 - Social meta tags (Facebook, Twitter, etc — next week)

-Here in this cheatsheet you should have almost everything you need to start defining meta tags in your HTML documents.
+Here in this cheatsheet you should have almost everything you need if you have a question "which meta tags shouls I use" in your HTML documents.
 If you have a feeling that something should be here, but it isn't, let me know (my author box is below).
 Deprecated meta tags were intentionally left out of this resource, as were meta tags that don't really do anything.
 For social meta tags…well…that's coming next week!